FScociety/soerensc-web-hugo/content/work/shorts/black_hole_animation/index.md

     - Blender
     - After-Effects
 weight: 10
+summary: "
+As a fan of the Netflix series 'Lost in Space' I tried to model the spaceship 'Jupiter'.
+I also wanted to make a small animation and this short film was the result.
+"
 ---

-As a fan of the Netflix series "Lost in Space" I tried to model the spaceship "Jupiter".
-I also wanted to make a small animation and this short film was the result.

 {{< youtube-lite src="FPQ4QwuLxF4" >}}